mmomtchev/ol-mbtiles/README.md

 I will surely fix any glaring bugs in this version, but I do not intend to add any new features.

-This current version has a number of problems, the most major of which is that when using multiple connections to the database the cache is only partially shared.

 Since December 2022, there is a new SQLite WASM project that is backed by both the SQLite and the Chromium teams which will probably become the industry standard.
 I am currently working on a new VFS over HTTP driver for this version on which 2.0 will be based and it will include:

 - Drop-in replacement for the current version
 - Built-in support for multiple shared connections to the database with cache sharing
 - MBTiles and GeoPackage support
 - Vector and raster data

+The current version has a number of difficult to solve shortcomings:

+- When using multiple connections to the database the cache is only partially shared
+- Bundling can sometimes be difficult since there is a worker with a WASM blob in it (but this is likely to affect the new project as well)

 **Currently there is only a vector tile driver, there won't be raster support in 1.0**